-Hazards from the CSK rift zone include earthquakes, eruptions, and tsunamis (Dimitriadis et al., 2009, 2010; Cantner et al., 2014; Ulvrova et al., 2016; Vougioukalakis et al., 2016).
-The level of seismicity is among the highest in Europe (Sachpazi et al., 2016; Brüstle et al., 2014), and the largest twentieth-century shallow earthquake in Europe (M 7.5) took place there in 1956 (Okal et al., 2009).
-The Late Bronze Age (LBA) eruption of Santorini of about 3.6 ka was one of the largest of the Holocene Epoch worldwide; it may have influenced the decline of the Minoan civilization on Crete and thus is an iconic event in both volcanology and archaeology (e.g., Bruins et al., 2008).
-The 1650 CE eruption of Kolumbo Volcano killed 70 people on Santorini through gas release and tsunami inundation (Fuller et al., 2018; Ulvrova et al., 2016; Dominey-Howes et al., 2010; Cantner et al., 2014).
-Santorini had an episode of bradyseism unrest in 2011-2012 (Newman et al., 2015; Parks et al., 2015), raising awareness of the eruption threat at these islands that are visited by 2 million tourists per year.
+Hazards from the CSK rift zone include earthquakes, eruptions, and tsunamis (Cantner et al., 2014; Vougioukalakis et al., 2016).
+The level of seismicity is among the highest in Europe (Sachpazi et al., 2016), and the largest twentieth-century shallow earthquake in Europe (M 7.5) took place there in 1956 (Okal et al., 2009).
+The LBA eruption of Santorini in about 3.6 ka was one of the largest of the Holocene Epoch worldwide; it may have influenced the decline of the Minoan civilization on Crete and thus is an iconic event in both volcanology and archaeology (e.g., Bruins et al., 2008).
+The 1650 CE eruption of Kolumbo Volcano killed 70 people on Santorini through gas release and tsunami inundation (Fuller et al., 2018; Cantner et al., 2014).
+Santorini had an episode of bradyseismic unrest in 2011-2012 (Parks et al., 2015), raising awareness of the eruption threat at these islands, which are visited by 2 million tourists per year.

 Drilling was carried out in the context of several new research initiatives in the marine environment of the volcanic field.
-A dense network of subseafloor seismic reflection profiles exists across the rift zones, giving high-resolution images of sedimentary fills and faults (Figure F2) (Sigurdsson et al., 2006; Hübscher et al., 2015; Nomikou et al., 2013, 2016a, 2018).
-Detailed correlations and interpretations of these profiles from northeast to southwest across the volcanic field had previously led to a detailed seismic stratigraphic model (Preine et al., 2022c) that was tested and refined now by deep drilling.
-In 2015, an active seismic tomography experiment of the CSK system was carried out (PROTEUS: Plumbing Reservoirs Of The Earth Under Santorini; Hooft et al., 2017).
+A dense network of subseafloor seismic reflection profiles exists across the rift zones, giving high-resolution images of sedimentary fills and faults (Figure F2) (Hübscher et al., 2015; Nomikou et al., 2013, 2016a, 2018).
+Detailed correlations and interpretations of these profiles from northeast to southwest across the volcanic field previously led to a detailed seismic stratigraphic model (Preine et al., 2022c) that is now tested and refined by deep drilling.
+In 2015, an active seismic tomography experiment of the CSK system was carried out (Plumbing Reservoirs Of The Earth Under Santorini [PROTEUS]; Hooft et al., 2017).
 It identified an upper-crustal magma reservoir beneath Santorini and extending northeastward toward Kolumbo Volcano (McVey et al., 2020).
 Multibeam bathymetric surveys imaged submarine volcanic edifices and calderas (Nomikou et al., 2012, 2013, 2016a).
 Seismic reflection profiles inside Santorini caldera previously allowed recognition of several intracaldera layers (Johnston et al., 2015) that were sampled now by drilling.
-Seafloor volcanic products, hydrothermal deposits, and bacterial mounds were previously sampled (Hanert, 2002; Camilli et al., 2015), and the surface biosphere had been documented (Oulas et al., 2016; Polymenakou et al., 2021).
-Deep-sea ash layers were sampled by gravity coring across the Eastern Mediterranean, and many have been correlated with onshore products.
-The resulting preexpedition marine ash stratigraphy that extended back to 200,000 a included 12 ash deposits from CSK volcanoes and allowed estimation of the ages and masses of many of the tephra layers (Satow et al., 2015; Wulf et al., 2020; Kutterolf et al., 2021a, 2021b).
+Seafloor volcanic products, hydrothermal deposits, and bacterial mounds were previously sampled (Hanert, 2002; Camilli et al., 2015), and the surface biosphere was documented (Oulas et al., 2016; Polymenakou et al., 2021).
+Deep-sea ash layers were sampled by gravity coring across the Eastern Mediterranean, and many were correlated with onshore products.
+The resulting preexpedition marine ash stratigraphy that extended back to 200,000 ka included 12 ash deposits from CSK volcanoes and allowed estimation of the ages and masses of many of the tephra layers (Satow et al., 2015; Wulf et al., 2020; Kutterolf et al., 2021a, 2021b).

 Figure F1.
-Three-dimensional view of the CSK volcanic field and its host rift basins, looking north, with the locations of Expedition 398 Sites U1589-U1600 (Nomikou et al., 2012, 2013; Hooft et al., 2017).
-KVC = Kolumbo volcanic chain.
+Three-dimensional view of the CSK volcanic field and its host rift basins, looking north.
+Locations of Sites U1589-U1600 are shown.
+KVC = Kolumbo Volcanic Chain.

 Figure F2.
-Seismic lines in and around CSK volcanic field with the locations of Expedition 398 drilling Sites U1589-U1600 (Hübscher et al., 2015; Preine et al., 2022b).
+Seismic lines in and around the CSK volcanic field.
+Locations of Sites U1589-U1600 are shown.